MARTIMM/gnome-gtk3/docs/content-docs/tutorial/inheriting.md

 $label.set-angle(90);
 ```

-Of course, make a method to do it is easy enough but it can be more beautiful.
+Of course, we can make a method to do all that and that is easy enough.
+In some cases it is also the best thing you can do.
+However, the code can be more readable when such items are put away in some class and a proper name can then describe the result better.
+Beside that, it can be shared with other projects.

 ## Inheriting

-Inheriting a widget class can make things nicer because a class name can describe the result better.
-So how do we make a class like that?
+Putting things in a class is the subject then.
+How on earth can we have the behavior of the label without coding it all again?
+Well, inheriting the label class is the key to the solution!
+So, how do we make a class like that?
+In Raku, we use the `is` trait in the class declaration to get the beavior of a parent class.

-First we must create our class by defining a `new()` method for it.
+But we must do a bit more to let the parent class process the arguments and generate a native object.
+We must define a `new()` method for it to `bless()` the class to a living object.
 This method creates the object by providing the necessary options if there are any but most importantly, it must provide a special option `:GtkLabel` to let the label build routine know that it must process the options to create a native label object.
 Of course, other widget types need other named arguments.
 The reference of a widget makes it clear if it can be inherited and which argument must be given.

 Then the `BUILD()` must do the additional steps to let the label be what it should be.
 This time rotating a smaller angle.